About the Nursing Workforce Diversity Conference

-Building connections is a priority for us.
+“Building connections is a priority for us.
 The School of Nursing and Wisconsin healthcare systems can and must work together to attract more diverse individuals to nursing and keep them in practice.”Dean Linda Scott, PhD, UW–Madison, School of Nursing

 The 2nd Annual Nursing Workforce Diversity Conference on February 7, 2018, explored ways to deliver more culturally congruent care, strategies for employers that want to recruit and retain diverse nurses, and how the school’s holistic admissions process will diversify future nursing classes.
 A career fair connected students and job-seeking nurses with more than 20 area employers and community organizations that are actively hiring.

 More Diversity & Inclusion Events

 Join our health science community for a series of free workshops and conversations focused on topics related to equity, diversity and inclusion that deeply impact our work and our practice.
 This series returns in the 2020–2021 academic year.

 The LGBTQ+ Health Summit educates and activates the health sciences community on LGBTQ+ health and creates new pathways to serve LGBTQ+ communities.
-The second annual summit will take place April 17, 2020.
+The summit scheduled for April 17, 2020, has been cancelled.

 “This conference and the conversations it advanced are vital for diversifying the workforce and helping to embed diversity and equity frameworks into healthcare systems.”Dr. Mel Freitag, diversity officer, UW–Madison School of Nursing